liferay/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/02-using-screenlets-in-android-apps.markdown

 your project to use Liferay Screens.
 There are plenty of Liferay screenlets available and they're described in the screenlet [reference documentation](/develop/reference/-/knowledge_base/6-2/screenlets-in-liferay-screens-for-android).
-Using screenlets is very straightforward.
-This tutorial shows you how to insert and configure screenlets in your Android app.
+It is very straightforward to use screenlets.
+This tutorial shows you how to insert screenlets into your android app and configure them.
 You'll be a screenlet master in no time!

 First, in Android Studio's visual layout editor or your favorite editor, open your app's layout XML file and insert the screenlet in your activity or fragment